-If you want to give a minor a gift of investments or cash, opening a custodial account may be the perfect solution.
+If you want to give a minor a gift of investments or cash, opening a custodial account may be one solution.
 It can be used for college savings, too.

 Anyone can contribute, regardless of income, and there are no contribution limits.
-However, there's an annual federal gift tax exclusion amount of $14,000 per contributor, per beneficiary.
+However, there's an annual federal gift tax exclusion amount of $15,000 per contributor, per beneficiary ($30,000 for a married couple).

 Funds are set aside solely for the beneficiary; there are no other limitations on withdrawals.

-Some of the earnings may be exempt from federal taxes; some income may be taxed annually at the beneficiary's and/or parent's rate (also known as the "kiddie tax").
+Some of the earnings may be exempt from federal income taxes; some income may be taxed annually at the beneficiary and/or parent's rate (also known as the "kiddie tax").
 Consult a qualified tax professional regarding specific questions about the tax consequences of custodial accounts.

 A custodial account is considered the student's asset, and this type of account generally has a greater impact on financial aid eligibility than other college-savings vehicles.